awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 IAM users can access AWS resources using different types of credentials, such as passwords or access keys\.

-Security Hub recommends that you remove or deactivate all credentials that have been unused in 90 days or more\.
+CIS recommends that you remove or deactivate all credentials that have been unused in 90 days or more\.
 Disabling or removing unnecessary credentials reduces the window of opportunity for credentials associated with a compromised or abandoned account to be used\.

 The AWS Config rule for this control uses the [https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetCredentialReport.html](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetCredentialReport.html) and [https://docs.aws.amazon.com/IAM/latest/APIReference/API_GenerateCredentialReport.html](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GenerateCredentialReport.html) API operations, which are only updated every four hours\.
 Changes to IAM users can take up to four hours to be visible to this control\.